lfglabs-dev/utu_relay/README.md

 ## Contract Interface

-### register_blocks(starting_height, opt(height_proof), block_headers) → bool
+### register_blocks(blocks: Span<BlockHeader>)

-Register a list of Bitcoin blocks, returning `true` if any blocks are successfully registered.
+Register a list of Bitcoin block headers.
+Blocks don't need to be contiguous or in order.

-### challenge_block(block_height, proposed_block_headers)
+### set_main_chain(begin_height: u64, end_height: u64, end_block_hash: Digest)

+Set the official main chain for a given interval [begin_height, end_height).
+Verifies that the end block hash and all its parents are registered.

+### challenge_block(block_height: u64, blocks: Array<BlockHeader>) → bool

 Challenge and potentially update a registered block, with an incentive mechanism for successful updates.

-### get_status(block_hash)
+### get_status(block_height: u64) → Option<BlockStatus>

-Retrieve information about a given `block_hash`, including challenge status, registration timestamp, and cumulative proof-of-work.
+Retrieve information about a block at the given height, including its status and other relevant data.

 ## Usage Example

 Here's a simplified example of how to securely verify a Bitcoin transaction:

-1. Check if the block is unchallenged (or challenged value < 1T hashes) and at least 15 minutes have passed since registration.
-2. OR check if more than 24 hours have passed since registration (implying >51% hashrate control for 24+ hours would be needed to manipulate).
+1. Ensure the block containing the transaction is part of the main chain using `set_main_chain`.
+2. Verify the block's status using `get_status` to check if it's unchallenged and has been registered for a sufficient time.

-Adjust verification requirements based on the specific security needs of your application.
+3. Adjust verification requirements based on the specific security needs of your application.

 ## Fraud Detection and Reporting